Jun 05, 2023

 Other Dependent Visa Types

-• While many NIV classifications have their own dependent Visa, others do not.
-Certain restrictions apply depending on the type of dependent Visa an individual is seeking.
-Non-F/J students are responsible for being aware of the dependent visa eligibility guidelines and the application process.
+• While many NIV classifications have their dependent visa, others do not.
+Certain restrictions apply depending on the type of dependent visa an individual seeks.
+Non-F/J students are responsible for knowing the dependent visa eligibility guidelines and the application process.

-• Some of these require all family members to apply for the same visa class, such as E-2 and C-2 visas.
+• Some require all family members to apply for the same visa class, such as E-2 and C-2 visas.

-• Others such as the D-1 Visa do not allow travel for dependents at all.
+• Others, such as the D-1 Visa, do not allow travel for dependents.

 Other Family Members (non-legal dependents)

-Family members not considered legal dependents of the primary visa holder that wish to visit must apply for a B-1 or B-2 “Visitor’s” Visa to gain entry to the US.
+Family members not considered legal dependents of the primary visa holder who wish to visit must apply for a B-1 or B-2 “Visitor’s” Visa to gain entry to the US.

 • For more information on immigration regulations for the B-1/B-2 Visa, please refer to the travel.state.gov website.